-Operations Report of the 1st Bn, 110th Infantry Regiment, 28th Infantry Division in the vicinity of Heinerscheid and Marnach, Luxembourg, December 16 to December 18 1944.
+Operations Report of the 1st Battalion, 110th Infantry Regiment, 28th Infantry Division in the vicinity of Heinerscheid and Marnach, during the Babble of the Bulge, Grand Duchy of Luxembourg, December 16 to December 18 1944.

-On November 20 1944, the 28th Infantry Division, composed of the 109th, 110th, and 112th Infantry Regiments, completed the exchange of sectors with the 8th Infantry Division, and was relieved from the V Corps and assigned to the VIII Corps, a part of the First United States Army (1-A).
-The main north-south road in the area, designated the Red Ball Highway, was about one mile west of the Our River, facing the Siegfried Line.
-The 28th Infantry Division was in position generally parallel with this road.
+On November 20 1944, the 28-ID, composed of the 109, 110, and 112-IRs, completed the exchange of sectors with the 8-ID, and was relieved from the V Corps and assigned to the VIII Corps, a part of the US 1-A. The main north-south road in the area, designated the Red Ball Highway, was about one mile west of the Our River, facing the Siegfried Line.
+The 28-ID was in position generally parallel with this road.
 Due to the excessive frontage of this sector, 25 miles, all three regiments were on line.
-The 112th on the north and the 109th on the south.
+The 112-IR on the north and the 109-IR on the south.

 110th Infantry Regiment

-On December 1 1944, the 110th Infantry with, the 32nd Cavalry Recon Squadron, the 109th and 687th Field Artillery Battalions, Baker Co and two Recon Platoons of the 630th Tank Destroyer Battalion attached, occupied the center of the division sector.
+On December 1, the 110-IR with, the 32-CRS, the 109-FAB, the 687-FAB, Baker Co and two Recon Platoons of the 630-TDB attached, occupied the center of the division sector.
 The regimental front extended from Kalborn on the north to Bastendorf on the south, a distance of approximately fifteen miles.
 The regiment was disposed approximately a mile west of and parallel to the Our River.
 The 32-CRS on the north, the 2/110 on the south, with the 1/110 in mobile division reserve in Feuhren, Luxembourg.

 1st Battalion, 110th Infantry Regiment